somethingx01/TopicalAttentionBrexit/README.md

 # TopicalAttentionBrexit
 An opinion dynamic tracing model on dataset I

-# OpinionDynamicsBrexit
-An opinion dynamic tracing model on dataset I
-For code on dataset II please redirect to
+For code on dataset II please redirect to https://github.com/somethingx01/TopicalAttentionElection

 =============
 Downloading large datafiles